Possible Slick Conditions

 The Scioto (sei-O-tuh) River flows for over 231 miles, beginning in Auglaize country, flowing past the Mound City Group unit and terminating at the Ohio River in Portsmouth.

-The National Park Service has eight national park sites and three other sites/areas in Ohio.
-In addition to Hopewell Culture National Historical Park, they are:
+A: The National Park Service has a total of nine national park sites and three other sites/areas in Ohio.

-Click on site name to be taken there.
+(Click on site name to be taken there.
 Park's "alpha code" is bolded in parenthesis.
-See map below for geographic locations of these Ohio NPS sites.
+See map at bottom of page for geographic locations of these Ohio NPS sites.)

 Did You Know?